NeuPhysics/neutrino/docs/vacuum.rst

    **It should be made clear that this is not really decoherence but in the view of wave packet formalism different propagation eigenstates will be far away from each other.
 As long as we put them together again we can overlap and oscillate again.
 No quantum decoherence is happening at all.**

-In general the flavor eigenstates are the mixing of the mass eigenstates with a unitary matrix $\mathbf U$, that is
+In general the flavor eigenstates are the mixing of the mass eigenstates with a unitary matrix :math:`\mathbf U`, that is

 .. math::
    \ket{\nu_{\alpha}} =  U_{\alpha i} \ket{\nu_i},

-where the :math:`\alpha` s are indices for flavor states while the $i$s are indices for mass eigenstates.
+where the :math:`\alpha` s are indices for flavor states while the *i*s are indices for mass eigenstates.

 To find out the equation of motion for flavor states, plugin in the initary tranformation,